eodafoo/unit-3-data-structures/README.md

 ### Graph
 <img src="./assets/graph.gif" height="200px">
 A collection of nodes/vertices, connected by edges.
+Each edge connects two vertices.

 ### Binary Search Tree
 <img src="./assets/binary.png" height="200px">
 A tree with the following constraints:
-    1. each node can only have up to 2 children
+    - each node can only have up to 2 children
-    2. the left child must have a smaller value than its parent
+    - the left child must have a smaller value than its parent
-    3. the right child must have a greater value than its parent
+    - the right child must have a greater value than its parent

 ### Trie
 <img src="./assets/trie.jpg" height="200px">